uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 Service Units (SUs) serve as a general single currency on Rivanna.
 SUs in a given allocation account can be used freely to run jobs on nodes in the standard, parallel, gpu and largemem queues.
 Please note that the SU charge rate is different for some of the specialty hardware, e.g. the GPU nodes, as listed [here](https://www.rc.virginia.edu/userinfo/rivanna/queues/).

-## How do I add or remove people from my allocations?
+## How do I create a group or manage members in my allocations?
-You must use the MyGroups (requires VPN connection) interface to do this, and you must have administrative access to the group.
+You must use the Grouper (requires VPN connection) interface to create the group, and you must have administrative access to the group.
+New groups will require two owners who hold active roles at UVA, as well as a third departmental owner.
+Group owners will be required to perform an annual attestation of group membership.
+If group owners do not complete attesting to the validity of their group, the members will be automatically removed from the group.

 ## How do I check allocation usage of individual group members?
 Please visit [here](/userinfo/rivanna/slurm/#usage-report) to see how to generate an allocation usage report.